Ukrainian fighter acquitted over killing of Italian photographer | Law-Order

 Safe EU bonds draw record demand, Italian yields rise

-Entertainment News Roundup: AMC to reopen more theaters in the United States; Italian govt enlists top influencers to promote COVID masks and more
+Entertainment News Roundup: Netflix turns to telecoms tie-ups in challenging African markets; Italian govt enlists top influencers to promote COVID masks and more